data-forge/data-forge-js/README.md

 	var endIndex = ... // Ending row index to include in subset. var rowSubset = dataFrame.slice(startIndex, endIndex);

+Invoke a callback for each row in a data-frame using `forEach`:

+	dataFrame.forEach(function (row, index) {
+		// Callback function invoked for each row.
+	});

 ## Extracting columns and series from a data-frame

 Get the names of the columns: